 - Over imbibers will not be served, even if you're not driving.
 It's the law.

 - A designated driver is encouraged to ensure safety on the road.
-Or consider a limo service.
+Or consider a transportation service or a tour guide.

 - Most tasting rooms charge for tasting wines.